oznogon/gattaibushido-public/playbooks/_playbook_template.md

 #### Team Sacrifices

-**Tell us one time you pissed off or even outright humiliated the Pilot to your left.** What did you do?
+**Tell us about one time you pissed off or even outright humiliated the Pilot to your left.** What did you do?
 Why was she forced to let it go?
 That Pilot's player must record this as her first Sacrifice.

 * **YOURS:** (Given to you by the player to *your* right)